nandemoi/nandemoi.github.io/chemistry.md

 | ----------------------- | ---------------------------------- |
 | summarizes what happens | attempts to explain why it happens |

+* Focus/Diversity dilemma
+    * hypotheses are couched in the language of the theory
+    * may limit our ability to see other possible explanations
+* Scientists are human
+    * prejudices
+    * misinterpre data
+    * emotionally attached to their theories and thus lose objectivity
+    * play politics

+### 1.3 Units of Measurement

+* SI system (le Systeme International)

 ### 1.9 Classification of Matter (p.26)

 * Matter: occupying space, having mass
 * Matter exists in 3 States:
   * solid: rigid, fixed volume and shape
   * liquid, gas